trick77/docker-observium/agent-local/README.md

 ## Script installation

-Use the provided `install.sh` to directly install from this repository without cloning it.
+Use the provided `install.sh` to directly install from this repository without cloning it:
+`bash ...`

 ## dpgk